 Failure to keep track of unplanned costs in your condo such as ramped up sanitizing or accommodating virtual work, could lead to operating fund issues.
 Because your reserve fund sets aside funds to cover your major replacements and repairs, unplanned COVID-related costs require new budgeting initiatives.
 For example, there could be an opportunity to temporarily reduce the amount contributed to your reserve fund, so you have more available to cover current COVID-related operating costs.
 However, even this can lead to issues impacting your ability to cover scheduled major repairs and replacements.
 As a result, you’ll have to make up the difference the following year to maintain adequate reserve fund project funding.

 Low interest rates can impair reserve fund growth.
 Newer buildings are the most vulnerable.
 Luckily, newer buildings are also not yet facing major replacement and repair costs.
 Unfortunately, if you included interest for growth, you’ll need recalculations to find ways to make up the difference.
 Add to this the ridiculously high increases in building materials, and you can really see a shortfall in your reserve fund as a result of the COVID impact on condos.

 If you want to avoid special assessments in 2022, paying close attention to these possible shortfalls can help.

-Finding an effective way to overcome negative impact of COVID on your board’s plans is easier with the help of CPO Management Inc, Toronto property management company specializing in condo management services.
+Finding an effective way to overcome the negative COVID impact on condos and on your board’s plans is easier with the help of CPO Management Inc, Toronto property management company specializing in condo management services.
 For more information about reserve fund studies, or for any other questions reach out to us today.